Coronavirus outbreak: How worried should we be?

 England’s chief medical officer, Professor Chris Whitty, has revised the risk to the UK population from very low to low.

+Public Health England (PHE) said it is a “rapidly evolving situation” which officials are monitoring carefully.

+If cases are confirmed, people with weakened immune systems, older people and those with long-term conditions are most likely to experience severe symptoms.

-Health Secretary Matt Hancock said the UK is one of the first countries to develop a test for coronavirus and the NHS is ready to respond to any cases.
+Health Secretary Matt Hancock said the UK is one of the first countries to develop a test for coronavirus and it is “always well prepared for these type of outbreaks”.

-He added: “The public can be assured that the whole of the UK is always well prepared for these type of outbreaks and we will remain vigilant and keep our response under constant review in light of emerging scientific evidence.”

-The Foreign Office has advised against all but essential travel to Wuhan, but has not changed its advice on other destinations which have reported cases.
+If cases are confirmed, patients will be taken to an airborne high consequences infectious disease centre.

 – Could cases be confirmed in the UK?

-A handful of cases have been identified abroad, including in Japan and the US, but there have been no confirmed cases in the UK.
+A handful of cases have been identified outside China, including in Japan and the US, but there have been no confirmed cases in the UK.

-Officials from Public Health England have been monitoring direct flights from Wuhan city to the UK.
+Officials from PHE have been monitoring direct flights from Wuhan to the UK and will expand this to other Chinese departure points if necessary.

-Professor Neil Ferguson, director of the Medical Research Centre for Global Infectious Disease Analysis, said the UK is not a major destination of visitors travelling out of Wuhan.
+Professor Neil Ferguson, director of the Medical Research Centre for Global Infectious Disease Analysis, said the UK is not a major destination for people travelling out of Wuhan.

-But, he said: “Border screening and in this case, in the UK, alerting the health system, is not 100% foolproof – there could be a mild case.”
+But he added: “Border screening and, in this case, in the UK, alerting the health system, is not 100% foolproof – there could be a mild case.”

+Dr Jeremy Rossman, a virologist at the University of Kent’s School of Biosciences, said the UK is “likely” to see a confirmed case but the chance of an outbreak is small.

 In addition, the screening will only catch people already showing symptoms.

+PHE said no checks can offer absolute protection due to the incubation period of the virus.

-Dr Nathalie MacDermott, NIHR academic clinical lecturer, King’s College London, said: “It is wise to implement checks at this stage given the evidence on increasing spread of the virus to other countries and across continents, but largely for the purpose of being in contact with travellers from affected regions in case they become unwell.
+Dr Nathalie MacDermott, the National Institute for Health Research’s academic clinical lecturer at King’s College London, said: “It is wise to implement checks at this stage given the evidence on increasing spread of the virus to other countries and across continents, but largely for the purpose of being in contact with travellers from affected regions in case they become unwell.”

-“If they were to be unwell at the airport or become unwell in the future it will allow more prompt isolation and testing of the patient, with appropriate tracing of any people the patient may have been in contact with.

-“This will hopefully limit the amount of people the person may have contact with while unwell and so limit the spread of the virus.”